yishibakaien/idle-state/README.md

 })

 // both callback & config options
+// in this case task1 & task2 will be converted to an tasks-array [task1, task2]
 idle(task1, { tasks: [task2] })
-// actually task1 & task2 will be converted to an tasks-array [task1, task2]
 ```

 # document

-The `idle` function tasks two arguments
+The `idle` function has two arguments

 - `callback` - can be a function or function-array
   - `[Function]` - considered a single task